Measured Words: Computation and Writing in Renaissance Italy

 Martin McLaughlin, Professor of Italian, Magdalen College, Oxford University

-Author InformationArielle Saiber is Professor of Romance Languages and Literatures at Bowdoin College.
+Author InformationArielle Saiber is a professor of Romance Languages and Literatures at Bowdoin College.

 Table of contents